gelijergensen/FingerTrees/README.md

 # Finger Trees as Implementations of Data Structures

-Here, we briefly describe the application of finger trees to implement 5 different data structures.
+Here, we briefly describe the application of finger trees to implement 5 different data structures: deques, sets, multisets, ordered sequences, and interval trees.
+The code for each of these data structures can be found in the similarly named module.
+With the exception of `IntervalTree`, which depends on the `OrdSeq` implementation and the function `support :: MultiSet a -> Set a`, all modules are independent of each other.

 ## Deques